skip to content

 tl;dr -

-• With React’s upcoming new prerender() api, whenever you detect dynamic i/o, call React’s upcoming new postpone() api that “freezes” rendering at the closest <Suspense> boundary and save the results for later.
+• React’s upcoming new prerender() api detects dynamic i/o, and “freezes” rendering at the closest <Suspense> boundary and save the results for later.

 • Create a stream that sends this result to the client from a Cloudflare Worker close to a user’s location, and continue the stream with the result from the origin server.